Age verification

 • Skin quality and elasticity

-• The amount of excess abdominal fat (see below)
+• If abdominal fat is being used (see below)

 • Whether the lost breast volume can be replaced using skin and tissue from another part of the body (known as an autologous flap) which is usually taken from the lower abdomen (generally the excess skin and fat removed during an abdominoplasty surgery), or whether breast implants can be used in combination with a tissue flap reconstruction.
 Skin and tissue may also be taken from the back, buttocks, or other areas.